NEPAL TRAVEL GUIDE CONTENTS

 Visa: Generally speaking, most people can avail of a visa on arrival which you can purchase according to the duration of your stay.
 Currently, they have multiple entry visas valid for 15, 30, or 90 days.
 You will need a valid passport and one passport-sized photo along with money to pay for the visa fee.
 They do not accept credit card so make sure you have USD, Pound, Euro, or any other valid currency listed on their site to pay for the visa upon arrival.
 Citizens of select countries are required to apply for a visa beforehand so make sure you double check prior to your trip.

 Safety: Generally speaking, Nepal is a safe place to go to with majority of the accidents happening in the area related to unforeseen natural disasters.
-For solo female travelers, people advice you to trek in groups when possible (and to avoid trekking alone with a male guide) However, for what it’s worth, I personally never felt threatened or unsafe, even when I was wandering around the really local areas of Kathmandu.
+For solo female travelers, people advice you to trek in groups when possible (and to avoid trekking alone) However, for what it’s worth, I personally never felt threatened or unsafe, even when I was wandering around the really local areas of Kathmandu.
 As a general rule, here are a few safety precautions that you should take, especially if you are planning to go trekking.

 - Register with your local embassy while in Kathmandu